cloudfoundry/exemplar-release/README.md

 ## Exporting Logs

 BOSH itself does not handle forwarding logs off-system.
-If you have written your logs appropriately as described in the [Logging](#logging) section, operators can choose the correct log-forwarding mechanism for their deployment using job co-location in the deployment manifest or BOSH addons [addons][addons].
+If you have written your logs appropriately as described in the [Logging](#logging) section, operators can choose the correct log-forwarding mechanism for their deployment using job co-location in the deployment manifest or BOSH [addons][addons].
 Operators may choose to use something like [google-fluentd][google-fluentd] or [syslog-release][syslog-release].
 If you are also responsible for providing a deployment manifest generation tool, you may wish to provide the option to add syslog-release forwarding to all components.

 [addons]: https://bosh.io/docs/runtime-config.html#addons
 [google-fluentd]: https://github.com/cloudfoundry-community/stackdriver-tools#deploying-host-logging